julien-amar/hacking-journey/0x0E - Network Analyse/README.md

 # Network Analyze

+## Network interfaces

+Every network devices, is asigned a network interface, to interact with it.

+However, a loopback (lo) device is available.
+It is a virtual network interace that your computer use to communicate with itself.

+By convention, the IPv4 assigned to this interface is `127.0.0.1` and `::1` for IPv6.

 ## Wireshark

 Wireshark is a network protocol analyzer.
 It lets you see what’s happening over a network/USB connection.